 Tej begins with unhusked, sprouted barley, which is dried and ground.
 The Ethiopian name for this is Bikil.

 1. Prepare the Bikil: sprout 1/2 kg. barley in its husk.
-Instructions for sprouting grains on this website.
-This may take a week or more, depending on the season and the ambient temperature.
+If you don’t have sprouted barley, take half a kilo or a pound, soak in water overnight.
+Drain water, then let sit for about 12 to 25 hours, cleaning them with water every six hours or so.
+Or when you see them This may take a week or more, or only 2 days, depending on the season and the ambient temperature.
 Take care that the sprouts don’t go moldy.
 That would spoil the Tej and possibly make it toxic.

 Then grind up the sprouted barley in a coffee grinder or strong blender.
 Air-dry it and put aside.